-Canon Business Process Services leverages advanced technologies and solutions to deliver agility, exceptional workplace experiences and improved business performance.
-We achieve these results by applying our workforce management capabilities, Six Sigma methodologies and implementation expertise.
-With professionals across the US and in the Philippines, we have been named a Global Outsourcing 100 leader by IAOP for 14 straight years.
-Canon Business Process Services is a wholly owned subsidiary of Canon U.S.A., Inc. Learn more at cbps.canon.com and follow us on Twitter @CanonBPO.
+Canon Business Process Services is a leading professional services and digital transformation company focused on building innovative end-to-end solutions that enable business growth and deliver cost efficiencies.
+We do this by combining workforce management expertise with analytics, cognitive technology, and automation.
+We are honored to be recognized as a Global Outsourcing 100 leader by the IAOP for 17 straight years with strong teams across the US and in the Philippines.
+Canon Business Process Services is a wholly owned subsidiary of Canon U.S.A.
+Learn more at cbps.canon.com.